mleykamp/BoardGames/PITCHME.md

 @ol[list-bullets-black](false)
 - Take 1 coin per territory occupied.
 - For either Active or In Decline Races.
-- In Decline Races don't use Race or Power benefit.
+- In Decline Races don't get Race or Power benefit.
 - Hide your coins.
 @olend